Chaamp: Production

-In September 2016, The Times of India reported that Dev was going to launch Rukmini Maitra through a new production of his directed by Raj Chakraborty.
+In September 2016, The Times of India reported that Dev was going to launch Rukmini Maitr through a new production of his directed by Raj Chakraborty.
 It was reported that boxing is the main core of the film, with Dev playing the role of a boxer and Chiranjeet, playing the role of a retired boxer who wants to fulfill his dream through Dev's character.

 The film is Dev's debut production with his company, Dev Entertainment Ventures.

 Release

 The film released in West Bengal on 23 June 2017, and released in the rest of India on 30 June 2017.
 The film was distributed by SVF Entertainment in India.

 Critical reception

 The Times of India praised the film, giving Chaamp 3.5 stars out of 5 and calling the film a must watch.
 Their review praised the directing by Chakraborty, saying that the film shows his coming of age as a director.
 Despite calling him "deadpan as usual", the review notes that Dev has been played to his strengths and has the perfect body language.
 Maitra was praised for a debut performance, being called a natural in the review.
 The rest of the cast was commended for their performances, including Chakraborty, Sarkar, Kamaleshwar Mukherjee, and Supriyo Dutta.
 The review also commended the crew, specifically cinematographer Soumik Halder, art director Tanmoy Chakraborty and editor Md Kalam.
 However, the film's story was criticized for its similarities to Sultan, a 2016 Hindi film also about the comeback of an athlete.
 Dev told they wanted to do a film based on a Moti Nandi's story but didn't get the rights to it, hence Chaamp was made.